 Municipality Finance issues EUR 25 million notes under MTN programme

-Municipality Finance Plc issues EUR 25 million notes on 22 September 2021.
-The maturity date for the notes is 22 September 2056.
-MuniFin has a right but no obligation to redeem the notes early on 22 September 2026 and every five years thereafter.
-The notes bear interest at a fixed rate of 1.17% per annum.
+Municipality Finance Plc issues EUR 25 million notes on 24 September 2021.
+The maturity date for the notes is 24 September 2051.
+MuniFin has a right but no obligation to redeem the notes early on 24 September 2022 and every three years thereafter.
+The notes bear interest at a fixed rate of 1.15% per annum.

 The notes are issued under MuniFin’s EUR 40 billion programme for the issuance of debt instruments.
 The offering circular and the supplemental offering circular are available in English on the company's website at www.munifin.fi/investor-relations.